 The Nineveh SWAT Team is comprised solely of soldiers whose families have been murdered by ISIS.
 It gives the team a unique bond and motivation to fight.
 The team distrusts other army units and fights mostly alone, and deep behind enemy lines.

 Mosul is the feature film directorial debut of screenwriter Matthew Carnahan, he previously worked on World War Z starring Brad Pitt.
 The frantic energy and tension of smash zombie flick World War Z is also present in Mosul.
 The action never dips, and storytelling is straightforward and compelling.

 The film is a rarity as it depicts the conflict using Iraqi characters, based on Iraqi units and not American forces and actors.
 The film is shot in Arabic using Middle Eastern, North African and Arabic speaking actors.
 One of Iraq's leading actors, Suhail Dabbach plays Major Jasem, the cynical old soldier who mentors and motivates his men.

 Adam Bessa plays Kawa, the young police officer drafted into the SWAT unit following a botched arrest.
 Major Jasem and the young recruit's interplay allows for some much-needed exposition in the often chaotic conflict.
 Both actors give standout performances.

-Overall, this is a fantastic action/war movie which offers crucial insight into a misunderstood conflict.
+Overall, this is a fantastic action/war movie that offers crucial insight into a misunderstood conflict.
 It avoids many of the war movie cliches and remains thoroughly entertaining.
-‘Mosul' is a movie that deserves to find a broad audience – don't allow the subtitles to put you off watching this gem from Netflix!
+Mosul, like another cracker – The Outpost – is a movie that deserves to find a broad audience – don't allow the subtitles to put you off watching this gem from Netflix!